appgate/sdp-wscapi/README.md

 ### Windows Service Center API wrapper
 The following tool is a helper to access the security providers in Windows Security Center.
+This tool is used with a device script as a [extension](../sdp-extensions) feature in AppGate SDP.

 ### Providers are:
 * Firewall products